 The best option when it comes to coconut milk is the canned one you find in most shops.
 It’s pretty cheap, creamy and flavourful, as opposed to the drinkable coconut milk, which is pretty tasteless and watery, if you as me.

 The canned coconut milk needs to be shaken before you open it, as the cream is usually separated from the rest of the liquid.
 Some recipes call from the coconut cream only, in which case you need not shake it, but for this recipe, we need it all.
-I like the curry with a bit of liquid in, but if you want it thicker, you can add some cornflour (corn starch) to it.

-When do you add shrimp to the coconut curry?
+When TO add shrimp to curry

 Shrimp cooks super quickly, it doesn’t need more than 3-4 minutes, so it’s added towards the end.
 Do not overcook shrimp as it will become quite rubbery and hard.
 If you use ready-cooked shrimp, throw it in, then take the pot off the heat, no need to extra cooking at all.